stonepros/stone/doc/dev/developer_guide/running-tests-locally.rst

     cluster that exists within the local machine.
 This is done using the class ``LocalRemote``.
-Class ``LocalRemoteProcess`` can manage the process that executes the commands from ``LocalRemote``, class ``LocalDaemon`` provides an interface to handle Ceph daemons and class ``LocalFuseMount`` can create and handle FUSE mounts.
+Class ``LocalRemoteProcess`` can manage the process that executes the commands from ``LocalRemote``, class ``LocalDaemon`` provides an interface to handle Stone daemons and class ``LocalFuseMount`` can create and handle FUSE mounts.

-* provides an interface to operate Ceph cluster ``LocalCephManager`` provides methods to run Ceph cluster commands with and without admin socket and ``LocalCephCluster`` provides methods to set or clear ``ceph.conf``.
+* provides an interface to operate Stone cluster ``LocalStoneManager`` provides methods to run Stone cluster commands with and without admin socket and ``LocalStoneCluster`` provides methods to set or clear ``ceph.conf``.

 .. _test_reconnect_timeout: https://github.com/ceph/ceph/blob/master/qa/tasks/cephfs/test_client_recovery.py#L133